-Now this may seem silly, but did you ensure you gave the movers the correct addresses?
-Although this seems like a given, you must confirm the addresses you offered with the movers before moving day.
+Now, this may seem silly, but did you ensure you gave the movers the correct addresses?
+Although this seems like a given, you must confirm the addresses you offered with the movers before moving.
 If either your old or new address contains a tricky turn or unmarked road, tell them beforehand.
 GPS can steer you in the wrong direction and maps change with the landscape.

 Every day in busy metropolises around the country, traffic jams occur.
-Construction work, bottlenecking, rubbernecking, traffic stops and unforeseen accidents – even community events — litter the roadways.
-No matter what time the moving van leaves, a snafu on the road may gum up the smooth ride promised.
+Construction work, bottlenecking, rubbernecking, traffic stops, and unforeseen accidents – even community events — litter the roadways.
+No matter the time the moving van leaves, a snafu on the road may gum up the promised smooth ride.
 If you’re a driver, you know how frustrating traffic can be.
-Expect if you live in a high traffic area that there may be delays.
-Schedule your move at a less busy time than the weekend or different time of year.
+Expect if you live in a high-traffic area that there may be delays.
+Schedule your move at a less busy time than the weekend or a different time of year.

 Accident or Breakdown

 Not discussing possible accidents or breakdowns will not prevent either from happening.
-Fact the facts and realize with daily wear and tear that moving trucks can break down or get involved in an accident.
-Before you hire the moving company, ask them how often the vehicles are serviced, how old they are and the drivers’ experience and expertise.
+The fact the facts and realize with daily wear and tear that moving trucks can break down or get involved in an accident.
+Before hiring the moving company, ask them how often the vehicles are serviced, how old they are and the drivers’ experience and expertise.
 It may not prevent an incident, but here’s hoping.